aws-quickstart/quickstart-amazon-eks-cluster-resource-provider/docs/encryptionconfig.md

 #### KeyArn

-Amazon Resource Name (ARN) or alias of the customer master key (CMK).
-The CMK must be symmetric, created in the same region as the cluster, and if the CMK was created in a different account, the user must have access to the CMK.
+ARN or alias of the CMK.
+The CMK must be symmetric and created in the same Region as the cluster.
+If the CMK was created using a different account, the user must have access to the CMK.

 _Required_: No